mgcooper/baseflow/README.md

 - The live scripts in the `demos/` folder will not work on Octave, use the `.m` files instead.
 - Functions relying on `datetime` objects may not work on Octave.
-- Graphics object functions do not work in Octave, including those that use `gobjects`.
+- Graphics objects are not supported in Octave, including `gobjects` which may cause errors.
 - Latex interpreter is not supported in Octave.

 Work is ongoing to patch these incompatibilities.
 See `+baseflow/private/isoctave` to patch errors.